Cloudac7/catflow/README.md

 As is known to all, cat is fluid and thus cat flows. 🐱

 > Former Miko-Analyzer and Miko-Tasker
+> This repository is a temporary branch of original CatFlow.
+> It would be merged into main repo after active refactor.

 ## Analyzer